AdoptOpenJDK/adopt-openjdk-kiss-vagrant/README.md

 ### Quick Start
 The sections in this document are below, all the bullet points are steps required, all **bold** sections provided more information or optional configuration. **Any reference to $ is a comment line argument to be executed within a vagrant vm. **

-  - Install Virtual Box, Vagrant & Git
+  - Step 1: Install Virtual Box, Vagrant & Git
-  - Clone Adopt-OpenJDK-Kiss-Vagrant
+  - Step 2: Clone Adopt-OpenJDK-Kiss-Vagrant
-  - Boot Vagrant VM
+  - Step 3a: Boot Vagrant VM (manual mode)
-  - Initial Vagrant VM setup
+  - Step 3b: Initial Vagrant VM setup (manual mode)
     - OpenJDK 9 Build
+    - Valhalla OpenJDK 9 Build
+  - Step 3c: Boot & setup Vagrant VM (auto mode)
+    - OpenJDK 9 Build
+    - Valhalla OpenJDK 9 Build
+  - Step 4: Create new scripts (recipes) for other OpenJDK projects

+Note: you can skip steps 3a and 3b for Step 3c.

-## Install Virtual Box, Vagrant & Git
+## Step 1: Install Virtual Box, Vagrant & Git
 Install the software, initially created and tested on a Mac and the versions used as of 2015/01/18 are;
   - Virtual Box v4.3.20 (https://www.virtualbox.org/wiki/Downloads)
   - Vagrant v1.7.1 (https://www.vagrantup.com/downloads.html)
   - Git v2.2.2 (http://git-scm.com/downloads)

-## Clone Adopt-OpenJDK-Kiss-Vagrant
+## Step 2: Clone Adopt-OpenJDK-Kiss-Vagrant
 Clone the git repository containing the vagrant files and scripts required.
   - git clone https://github.com/neomatrix369/adopt-openjdk-kiss-vagrant.git

-## Boot Vagrant VM (manual mode)
+## Step 3a (method 1): Boot Vagrant VM (manual mode)
 The vagrant setup is configured to use the official Ubuntu 14.10 64bit vagrant box provided by Ubuntu.
 So not a specially customised preconfigured vm.
 The main reason to this as the base, it that it's up to date, has an proven and tested openjdk-8 installation so no need to built it yourself.

 **Before starting feel free to edit the Vagrantfile if your machine has more than 1 cpu and 512MB avaliable.
 When developing I used 2 cpus and 2048 memory.
 On 1st boot it will automatically download the vm image which is roughly 350MB. **